 When the last key has been depleted as well, pybliometrics throws an a pybliometrics.scopus.exception.Scopus429Error.
 In this case you need to restart the application one week after it has been started.

-pybliometrics raises exceptions if download status is not ok.
-In this case, no information gets cached.
-To allow for error-specific handling, pybliometrics defines the following exceptions:
+pybliometrics raises exceptions if the download status is not ok.
+To allow for error-specific handling, pybliometrics employs the following exception hierarchy:

-When a search query returns more results than specified or allowed (Scoups allows 5000 results maximum).
+pybliometrics.scopus.exception.ScopusQueryError: When a search query returns more results than specified or allowed (Scopus allows 5000 results maximum).
 Change the query such that less than or equal to 5000 results are returned.

-Either the provided key is not correct, in which case you should change it in ~/.scopus/config.ini, or you are outside the network that provides you access to the Scopus database (e.g. your university network).
+pybliometrics.scopus.exception.Scopus401Error: UNAUTHORIZED: Either the provided key is not correct, in which case you should change it in your configuration file, or you are outside the network that provides you access to the Scopus database (e.g. your university network).
 Remember that you need both to access Scopus.